Voter Hotlines

 Your registration is not complete until processed and accepted by your county voter registration office.

-- vote.pa.gov Official Pennsylvania voting and election information website with resources on voter registration, polling place locations, accessible voting, contacting election offices, etc.
+- vote.pa.gov: Pennsylvania's voting and election information website with resources on voter registration, polling place locations, accessible voting, contacting election offices, etc.

-- Accessible Voting for PA Citizens with a Disability
+- Accessible Voting for Pennsylvania Citizens with a Disability

 - Voting by Absentee and Mail-In Ballots How are the two different?
 How to request a ballot?
 How to return a ballot?
-Third party ballot delivery?
-Accessible remote ballot marking?
+Visit this page for answers.

 Commonwealth of Pennsylvania